Vherus/mxtoolbox-php-api/README.md

 * [Github](https://github.com/Vherus/mxtoolbox-php-api)
 * [License](LICENSE.txt)

-Influenced by, and indeed uses source code directly from, Michael Roterman's TMDB PHP API Wrapper (https://github.com/php-tmdb/api)
+Influenced by Michael Roterman's TMDB PHP API Wrapper (https://github.com/php-tmdb/api)

+This project (currently in early development) aims to provide a PHP wrapper for the MxToolbox API and all it has to offer.

 ## Contributing